vchavali/svadhyayam.github.io/the_analytical_framework_of_navyanyaya.md

 ### Partitioning (अवच्छितिः)

 Let's consider the following definition: "a daughter is a female descendent".
 Here, the subject is `दुहिता` or `daughter`.
-The definition features two types: `स्त्री।त्वम्` / `femaleτ` and `अपत्य।ता` /
+The definition features two types: `स्त्री।त्वम्` / `femaleτ` and `अपत्य।ता` / `descendent`.
-`descendent`.
 But, notice, that `daughter` is not equivalent to either element of the definition, on its own.
 Instead, we could say that `daughterτ` is a *subtype* of `descendentτ`; specifically that subtype which is also a subtype of `femaleτ`.
 In Nyāya jargon, we express the idea 'a subtype of X' with the phrase 'a partition [अवच्छितिः] of X'.

 Partitioning [अवच्छेदनम्; avacchedanam] is one of those infamous Navya concepts that's endlessly confusing but central to how the whole machinery works.
 We've already come across this concept once before in the phrase 'scope partitioner'.
 As we've already indicated, the simplest way to think about this is as a device for subtyping generic types.
-To be very precise, a `partitioner` \[अवच्छेदकः; avacchedakaḥ\] of some type
-`T` is a type whose basis never extends beyond that of `T` \[अनतिरिक्तवृत्तिः; anatiriktavr̥ttiḥ\].
+To be very precise, a `partitioner` \[अवच्छेदकः; avacchedakaḥ\] of some type `T` is a type whose basis never extends beyond that of `T` \[अनतिरिक्तवृत्तिः; anatiriktavr̥ttiḥ\].
 Given some partitioner `P`, we can define a subtype of `T` by constraining its realization to that of the bases of `P`.
 We call this subtype a 'P-partitioned \[अवच्छिन्नम्; avacchinnam\] T'.

 But, what if we want to restrict `T` by a type `Q` that overlaps with, but isn't contained by `T`?
 In this case, it would be more accurate to say that we partition `T` by a subtype of `Q` (i.e. a 'partitioned' Q).
 But, as we'll see in the next section, the ambiguity inherent in the expression 'some subtype' is already built into how Navyanyāya operators work within the overarching framework.
 So, it's still works to just say 'a Q-partition of T'.

 The most explicit way to partition a type is using the partition operators.
 Navyanyāya provides two: `अवच्छेदक` [-avacchedaka-; partitioner] and `अवच्छिन्न` [-avacchinna-; partitioned] which can be suffixed to the base type, just like with the abstraction operators.
 And, again, we'll represent these with Greek letters: `Ξ` for the partitioner and `ξ` for the partitioned type.

 With this, we can define `daughterτ` in terms of a pair of
-assertions:

 <div>
 daughterτ :: descendentτΞτ <br>